 Sometimes it’s the little things that prove most frustrating.
-Your plasma system turns on, but the torch won’t fire, consumable life is poor, or the cut quality isn’t quite what you’re used to.
-Fortunately, there are things you can do to fix most of these issues.
+Your plasma cutter turns on, but the torch won’t fire, consumable life is poor, or the cut quality isn’t quite what you’re used to.
+Fortunately, there are things you can do to fix most of these plasma cutter performance issues.

 Here are some things to consider.
 Look at your nozzle.
 Are you using a drag cutting or regular nozzle?
 If a drag cutting nozzle, are you keeping the nozzle on the metal for the entire duration of the cut?
 Check your incoming air supply as a sudden drop in life could mean moisture is getting into your incoming air supply.
 Make sure you are using genuine consumables manufactured by Hypertherm and not an aftermarket supplier without access to our patented technologies, or worse, a counterfeiter.
 Counterfeiters have gotten so good at copying our consumable packaging; it’s incredibly difficult to tell the difference between genuine and non-genuine consumables.
 Protect yourself by (a) only buying from authorized Hypertherm partners, and (b) avoiding retailers with prices that seem too good to be true.